AviatrixSystems/Docs/HowTos/transit_snat_dnat.rst

       |DNAT_99_2|

-  7.3 SNAT failover to Transit HA gateway
+  7.3.
+SNAT (failover to Transit HA gateway)

     - Traffic from Spoke VPC 10.1.0.0/16 to On-Prem